A Distributed Consensus Algorithm for Prioritizing Autonomous Vehicle Passing at Unsignalized Intersections under Mixed Traffic: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We proposed a distributed consensus algorithm that applies voting-based principles of Raft to achieve fast and reliable agreement among vehicles even during simultaneous entries at unsignalized intersections.
+The baseline comparison showed that the proposed model reduces decision latency without requiring additional infrastructure.
+In small intersection groups, the distributed AIM comparison further confirmed that it reaches consensus faster than the PBFT-based model and incurs no timeouts under the same conditions.
 Through a majority quorum design, the algorithm demonstrated superior performance in terms of throughput and timeout ratio compared to a full quorum.
 It also successfully achieved stable consensus within $T_{\text{vision}}$ even in environments where faulty CAVs and unresponsive HVs coexist, confirming its practical applicability.
 With a lower $T_{\text{vision}}$, we observed reduced overall average consensus despite a higher rate of consensus timeouts since the secondary vision system augmented the decision process based on the lexicographical order of license plate numbers.
 The proposed distributed algorithm showed the potential for deployment to unsignalized intersections by achieving high throughput and rapid consensus without a costly centralized management infrastructure.

 However, several limitations remain.
 The study did not consider dynamic driving characteristics such as vehicle speed, acceleration, or braking distance, nor did it address complex traffic or environmental variables such as adverse weather conditions, nighttime scenarios, or pedestrian presence.
-Future work will aim to enhance the practical applicability of the algorithm by developing a more realistic simulation environment that incorporates these dynamic variables into more advanced experiments under urban intersection types and environmental conditions.
-Developing efficient approaches to address Byzantine failures caused by compromised or malicious vehicles~\cite{kang2021study} is an important direction for future research as well.
+Future work will aim to enhance the practical applicability of the algorithm by developing a more realistic simulation environment, for example by integrating microscopic traffic simulators such as SUMO, and by incorporating dynamic variables and real-world factors (e.g., pedestrians, bicycles, road obstacles, and adverse weather) into advanced experiments under diverse urban intersection types and environmental conditions.
+Furthermore, to improve the adaptability and practical robustness of the algorithm in complex real-world scenarios, future research will focus on extending the current protocol framework to address Byzantine faults caused by compromised or malicious vehicles.